docker/docs/engine/admin/volumes/bind-mounts.md

 ## Use a read-only bind mount

-For some development applications, it is useful for the container to be able to write into the bind mount, in order for changes to be propagated back to the Docker host.
-At other times, the container should only be able to read the data and not modify it.
+For some development applications, the container needs to write into the bind mount, so changes are propagated back to the Docker host.
+At other times, the container only needs read access.

 This example modifies the one above but mounts the directory as a read-only bind mount, by adding `ro` to the (empty by default) list of options, after the